Brightspace/valence-ui-field/README.md

 [![Build status][ci-image]][ci-url]
 [![Dependency Status][dependencies-image]][dependencies-url]

-This library contains a series of LESS mixins and CSS which can be used to style fields and labels.
+This library contains a series of Sass mixins and CSS which can be used to style fields and labels.
+LESS mixins are still include for backward compatibility, however these will likely be removed in a future version.

 For further information on this component and other VUI components, see the docs at [ui.valence.d2l.com](http://ui.valence.d2l.com/).